-2.5.5.2.3 Home Health Data Editing and Imputation
+Home Health Data Editing and Imputation

 Expenditures for home health events were developed in a sequence of logical edits and imputations.
 (Analysts should note that home health care provided by friends, family, or volunteers was assumed not to have associated expenditures and was not included in any imputation process.
 All expenditures for home health care provided by informal care providers were assigned "-1" (Inapplicable) because those types of events were skipped out of (never asked) the questions regarding expenditures.)
 "Household" edits were applied to sources and amounts of payment for all household-reported events for paid independent providers and unmatched agency providers.
 "MPC" edits were applied to provider-reported sources and amounts of payment for records matched to household-reported events for all agency home health providers.
 Both sets of edits were used to correct obvious errors in the reporting of expenditures.
 Imputations for independent paid providers and for agencies were conducted separately.
-Within this file, separate imputations were performed for simple events.

 Logical edits were used to sort each event into a specific category for the imputations.
 Events with complete expenditures were flagged as potential donors while events with missing expenditure data were assigned to various recipient categories.
 Each event with missing expenditure data was assigned to a recipient category based on the extent of its missing charge and expenditure data.
-For example, an event with a known total charge but no expenditure information was assigned to an expenditure and event with a known total charge and partial expenditure information was assigned to a different category.
+For example, an event with a known total charge but no expenditure information was assigned to one category, while an event with a known total charge and partial expenditure information was assigned to a different category.
 Similarly, events without a known total charge and no or partial expenditure information were assigned to various recipient categories.

 Expenditures were imputed using a predictive mean matching method.
 The donor pool in these imputations includes events with complete expenditures from the HC for HHP and restricted to the MPC for HHA.
-As stated previously, home health care provided by friends, family, or volunteers (informal, MPCELIG = 3) was assumed not to have expenditures associated with it and was not included in any imputation process.)
+As stated previously, home health care provided by friends, family, or volunteers (informal, MPCELIG = 3) was assumed not to have expenditures associated with it and was not included in any imputation process.